"def" should return a value (the symbol of the method name) instead of nil

 I proposed this idea to the #ruby IRC channel on freenode.net and it was received very well, they encouraged me to file this ticket!
 Thank you for considering.

-Updated by trans (Thomas Sawyer) about 9 years ago
+Updated by trans (Thomas Sawyer) over 9 years ago

 It has been suggested long long ago.
 Probably more than once.
 Here is a link to one: #3753.